omalk98/CrystalBox-backup/working_agreement.md

 ***
 6. Meetings :
   - A meeting will be held every week at a decided time to discuss work done
-  - Future commitments and ideas for the project will be discussed.
+  - Future commitments and ideas for the project will be discussed
 ***
 7. Expectations :
   - All members are to contribute towards the project equally